rutopio/EmojiSalon/README.md

 ![](public/social.png)

-**Emoji Salon** allows you to customize the colors of emojis, just like dressing them up with various cosmetics or coloring them with different paints.
+**EmojiSalon** allows you to customize the colors of emojis, just like dressing them up with various cosmetics or coloring them with different paints.

 </div>

 ## Introduction

-Emoji Salon uses [Twemoji](https://github.com/twitter/twemoji) SVG data for emoji rendering.
+EmojiSalon uses [Twemoji](https://github.com/twitter/twemoji) SVG data for emoji rendering.
 You can select any emoji, customize its colors, and download your creation as SVG or PNG for personal or commercial use.

 ## Usage